-The key-word Use specifies, whether an element or an attribute is optional, required or prohibited.
+The key-word Use specifies whether an element or an attribute is optional, required or prohibited.
 The frequency of the occurrence of an element or attribute is defined by Multiplicity, that is in the form: minOccurs ≤ Multiplicity ≤ maxOccurs.
 By convention, when Use is optional, minOccurs is 0.
 Any additional restrictions imposed on an element, or an attribute are specified by the key-word Restrictions.

-NOTE As explained above, the individual use of some elements or attributes may be optional.
+As explained above, the individual use of some elements or attributes may be optional.
 But some of them are coherent (thus in certain sense redundant).
-For instance, the label and pid of a part or an assembly represent the same part (except for e.g. tailored blanks) and one can use one or the other or both to identify a part.
+For instance, the label and pid of a part or an assembly represent the same part (except for e.g. tailored blanks) and one or the other or both can be used to identify a part.

 Parts, properties and assemblies